-Business professionals are all too familiar with the calculation of ROI, return on investment.
+Business professionals know how to calculate ROI, return on investment.
 But how do you calculate a loss on investment?

 Retention Begins with a Good Hire